damon-vaughan/TW_Density_AFS/README.md

 # TW_Density_AFS
-Final repo for AFS submission
+Final repo for Annals of Forest Science submission

-Data used in the analysis can be found in "AnalysisReadyData" folder
+Data used in the analysis can be found in "AnalysisReadyData" folder- other data folders can be ignored.

 If you want to follow the scripts I used, the two most important are